 Such an efficient and collaborative effort is not one any software developer may have imagined as little as twenty years ago.

 Transforming the Iron Triangle

 In software development, there’s what’s known as the “Iron Triangle.”
 This triad consists of the adjectives fast, cheap, and good.

-Before the onset of agile development, only two of the three options—fast, cheap, or good—were obtainable.
+Before the onset of agile development, only two of the three options—fast, Agile software development triangle that says fast, cheap, and good. cheap, or good—were obtainable.
 Software could be developed quickly and cheaply, but not be good.
 It could be high quality and low priced, but slowly developed.
 In short, if you wanted a piece of software, it would never be perfect.

 Agile has shown that the iron triangle may not be as tough as steel.
 In fact, good, cheap, and fast software is very possible.